-For the same sensor, t_x depends strongly on the characteristics of the medium and on the connection medium/sensor/environment.
+For the same sensor t_x depends strongly on the characteristics of the medium and of the connection medium/sensor/environment.
 For a conducting medium, t_x depends strongly on r_c which appears as the main factor that determines the sensor inertia. t_x decreases when r_c decreases.
 It is the same thing if the diameter of the connections is reduced.

 For fast transient evolutions, it is worth to weld wires on the surface, so that $r_c \rightarrow 0$, and to use wires as thin as possible.
 In this case $(r_c \sim 0)$, the thermal inertia t_x is primarily determined by the establishment time t^ of the macro-constriction phenomena within the medium.
-In practice, this phenomenon remains extremely localized within the immediate vicinity of the sensor (hemisphere of radius 10y), one can deduce an order of magnitude for t^ by considering the characteristic time $t^ \approx 100y^2/a$ associated to this hemisphere.
+In practice, this phenomenon remains extremely localized within the immediate vicinity of the sensor (hemisphere of radius 10y), one can deduce an order of magnitude for t^ by considering the characteristic time $t^ \approx 100y^2/a$ associated to this hemisphere. %.
 One can consider that, at this time t^ , constriction is established at 97%.
 One can thus consider that $t_x \approx t^ \approx 100y^2/a$.
 For temperature with insulating mediums, r_c does not have any effect but t_x is much higher.
-For a transient evolution with a characteristic time t_c , it is worth to choose a sensor for which $t_x \le t_c$.
-In this case, as soon as $t \ge t_x$, the error will reach, at every moment, its minimal asymptotic value and the steady error model (K{∞}) could be applied.
+For a transient evolution with a characteristic time t_c it is worth to choose a sensor for which $t_x << t_c$.
+In this case, as soon as $t > t_x$, the error will reach, at every moment, its minimal asymptotic value and the steady error model (K∞) could be applied.

-4.2.3.3.
+2.4.2.3.3.
 Temperature measurement within a volume

 In this case, the connection wires usually do not follow an isothermal path on a sufficient length, therefore heat leakage through the sensors occurs.
-Measurements within a volume are in general much easier than on a surface, and errors are usually smaller.
-However, their analysis is more difficult to carry out especially because of the interaction between the connection wire and the medium.
+Measurements within a volume are in general much easier than on a surface and errors are usually smaller.
+However their analysis is more difficult to carry out especially because of the interaction between the connection wire and the medium.
 In addition, a cavity has to be realized for sensor introduction.
+Therefore, the cavity and sensors don't match exactly, so there exists, between them, some residual space filled with air, grease, glue... which introduces a thermal resistance between sensor and medium.
+The measurement errors introduced by these phenomena are qualitatively rather similar to those described for surface temperature measurements.
+Lastly, for long enough isothermal path, heat transfer between sensor and environment is negligible, the differences between thermophysical characteristics (conductivity, heat capacity) of the medium, of the probe or the wire of connection or residual space, introduce a localized disturbance of the thermal field, and a measurement error remains, but this one is much weaker.
+An example is provided in figure 2.22.